 Furthermore, the suggest that retaining walls throughout the site may not provide the desired character, in addition to adding unnecessary cost.
 Hellens Land/Homes England Page 44 Page 44, Internal Layout.
 Space Standards, states "All dwellings in the Garden village will have and exceed a minimum space standard.
 As a base level these will be in line current national space standards, and should those standards change, be updated to reflect the new national requirements.
 Internal volume is also important as well as floor area and the floor to ceiling height are to be a minimum of 2.4m but ideally 2.5/2.6m particularly on the principal floor".
 Noted and alternative wording suggested and figures updated.
-Consider omitting specifics whilst maintaining the reference - 'expected' as opposed to 'required'?
-Correct Local Plan % reference for accessible homes M4(2) & M4(3) - 45% & 9% replacing 90% & 10% HLL & HE consider that this is drafted as a development management policy beyond the scope of an SPD and in direct conflict with the adopted development plan and Policy H4, which establishes requirements for housing type, size, and tenure.
+Consider omittin reference - 'exp Correct Local Pla & M4(3) - 45% a HLL & HE consider that this is drafted as a development management policy beyond the scope of an SPD and in direct conflict with the adopted development plan and Policy H4, which establishes requirements for housing type, size, and tenure.
 HLL & HE comment that there is no requirement within the development plan for housing to meet national space standards, and this SPD could be deemed to require developers to go even further and exceed such standards, whereas this would not be a requirement for other allocated housing sites.
 They comment that this has not been accounted for in Local Plan viability and as such this reference should be removed and floor to ceiling heights should not be specified.
 Alternative HLL & HE suggest they could be explicitly referenced as aspirational where it is possible and viable to achieve.
 Furthermore, they note, it is also stated in the Design Code that: "At least 90% of homes are to meet building regulation M4(2), 'accessible and adaptable dwellings', and at least 10% of new housing will meet building regulation M4(3), 'wheelchair user dwellings'.
 As a minimum, the new Garden village is to meet this benchmark".
 HLL & HE suggest that as currently worded this could also be interpreted as a policy requirement whereas adopted Policy H4 of the Darlington Borough Local Plan only requires 45% of dwellings to meet M4(2) standards and 9% of dwellings to meet M4(3) standards.
 This would require twice as many dwellings at Burtree Garden Village to meet M(4)2 standards and a 1% increase in M4(3) category dwellings than elsewhere in the Borough without the evidence or consideration of impacts upon Local Plan viability.